 There are also annual OHS seminars and trainings to ensure that employees are updated on best practices in health and safety.
-In 2020, 196 employee training hours were dedicated to health and safety training.
+In 2023, 406 employee training hours were dedicated to health and safety training.
 To further promote a culture of safety, the Company gives incentive tokens to employees if they are able to perform with no lost time accident.

-As a result of PERC's safety program and initiatives, PERC's operating power facilities have been recognized for excellence in occupational safety by the DOE and Safety and Health Association of the Philippine Energy Sector, Inc. (SHAPES, Inc.) for five (5) consecutive years.
+As a result of PERC's safety program and initiatives, PERC's operating power facilities have been recognized for excellence in occupational safety by the DOE and Safety and Health Association of the Philippine Energy Sector, Inc. (SHAPES, Inc.).